Blakeinstein/Bloop/README.md

 * [SF Mono ligaturized](https://github.com/kube/sf-mono-ligaturized/tree/master/ligaturized)
 * [Cascadia Code](https://github.com/microsoft/cascadia-code)

-### Documentation
-New?
-Read how to use bloop [here](https://github.com/Blakeinstein/Bloop/wiki/Getting-Started)

 ### How to get Bloop

-For the time being the only way to obtain a working copy is to either get the installer from [here](https://github.com/Blakeinstein/Bloop/releases). or compile it yourself.

-> Archive files like tar.gz, msi.zip, appimage.tar.gz are update images that can be ignored.
-(Updater not planned as of July 2021)
+You can obtain installer/binaries for your platform [here](https://github.com/Blakeinstein/Bloop/releases).

+---
+Alternatively you can compile it yourself.

+> Only for developers.

 ### How to build from source